Teenage boy in waiting room

 Keeping your immunisations up to date and adopting good personal hygiene can help prevent diphtheria.

-Cause
+Cause of diphtheria

 Diphtheria is caused by the bacterium Corynebacterium diphtheriae which can live in the mouth, throat, and nose of an infected person.
 This can be passed on to others by coughing or sneezing.
 It is possible, although less common, for transmission to occur from skin sores or from contact with discharge from sores of infected persons.

-Symptoms
+Symptoms of diphtheria

-People may experience mild fever, chills and sore throat which can progresses to difficulty swallowing.
+People may experience mild fever, chills and sore throat which can progress to difficulty swallowing.
 The coating on the throat can get so thick that it blocks the airway, so the person can’t breathe.

 The most common complications are inflammation of the heart (leading to abnormal heart rhythms) and nerves (which may cause temporary paralysis of some muscles).